Skip to main content

 "I overheard their argument.
 I didn't mean to, but I did…" She shook her head.

-"It seemed like Asha wants to study but Somnath Dada doesn't want her to."
-Bondita decided it was best not to diverge the details of what she heard, aware of her husband's rather infamous wrath.
+"It seemed like Asha wants to study, but Somnath Dada doesn't want her to."
+Bondita decided it was best not to divulge the details of what she heard, aware of her husband's rather infamous wrath.
 Aniruddha frowned at her words.

 "I was aware of his love for the lifestyle, which disturbed me, but…" Aniruddha looked up at Bondita's face "What if you had a conversation with Ashapurna?
 If she agrees, we can…"